mdoering/dwca-examples/README.md

-Darwin Core Archive Examples
+Darwin Core Archive: Summary of use
 =============

-This document addresses current or intended uses of Darwin Core (DwC) Archives that contain some sort of primary biodiversity data, i.e. primary species occurrence records.
-The intent is not to explain the Darwin Core Archives format as such, or Darwin Core in general, and assumes the reader knows about the technical details.
-For further information, please use the following sources:
+The Darwin Core Archive (DwC-A) standard is the predominant standard for primary biodiversity data exchange within the GBIF network.
+As the GBIF community is expanding into new types of data such as occurrences derived from sampling protocols, various proposals for using the DwC-A format have emerged, some including proposals for new core types.

+This document aims to
+   1. concisely summarize the proposed formats of DwC-A
+   2. provide links to reference datasets for each type
+   3. provide links to proposed new cores and extension definitions
+   4. provide observations on the key decisions needed

+Uses cases are providedcfor each community, categorized by the core class used in the archive, specified as the *rowType* in the *meta.xml*.

+This summary is intended for audiences already familiar with the DwC-A format.
+For those interested in learning more about the DwC-A format in general, please use the following sources:

  * Darwin Core Terms: http://rs.tdwg.org/dwc/terms/index.htm
  * GBIF how to guide: http://www.gbif.org/resources/2552
  * Official meta.xml specs: http://rs.tdwg.org/dwc/terms/guides/text/index.htm

-Uses cases are divided up by the core class used in the archive, specified as the *rowType* in the *meta.xml*.

 # Occurrence
 Classic, simple and flat records using the Occurrence rowType with all available dwc terms (only excluding [MeasurementOrFact](http://rs.gbif.org/extension/dwc/measurements_or_facts.xml) and [ResourceRelationship](http://rs.gbif.org/extension/dwc/resource_relation.xml) terms).